USS Havre: Decommissioning

 Decommissioning activities commenced in Philadelphia.
 On 2 June 1970, all main engines, generators and associated equipment placed out of commission.
 On 5 June 1970, all hazardous material offloaded, and all fuel and lube oil was offloaded on 11 June 1970.
-The PCE-877 passed both the preliminary inspection conducted by the INACTSHIPMAINTFAC personnel on 18 June 1970, and the final inspection on 24 June 1970.
+PCE-877 passed both the preliminary inspection conducted by the INACTSHIPMAINTFAC personnel on 18 June 1970, and the final inspection on 24 June 1970.